Optimizing YouTube

 Google are actively weakening the effectiveness of extensions on Chrome, try FireFox.

-For about 15 years, I have been an avid YouTube user, integrating the platform into my daily routine.
-YouTube provides me with free entertainment and access to excellent educational resources.
-Whether I’m watching highlights of my favorite gaming streamers, football matches, or exploring tutorials on software engineering and business, YouTube offers a rich variety of content that matches my personal interests.
+For over 15 years, I have been an avid YouTube user, integrating the platform into my daily routine.
+YouTube provides me with both entertainment and access to excellent educational resources.
+Whether I'm exploring tutorials on software engineering, following chess strategy breakdowns, or catching up on football highlights, YouTube offers a rich variety of content that matches my interests.
 To enhance my experience further, I use various browser extensions that improve the platform's functionality.
-These tools allow me to tailor my YouTube journey to my unique needs and preferences, transforming my time on YouTube into a more productive, enjoyable, and personalized experience.
-As a result, YouTube has become an even more invaluable resource in my daily life.
+These tools allow me to tailor YouTube to my unique needs and preferences, transforming my time on YouTube into a more productive, enjoyable, and personalized experience.

 uBlock Origin

 For me, this is the most essential extension to have installed.
 It blocks all adverts across websites you visit, making your browsing experience smoother and less intrusive.
 Recently, YouTube has become more aggressive in attempting to counter ad blockers, but for now, uBlock appears to be prevailing.
-Personally, I don't feel guilty for using an ad blocker because, without it, YouTube often shows me ads for financial scams or misleading phone games.
-These ads are neither relevant nor accurately represented, making uBlock Origin a crucial tool in avoiding such content.
+Personally, I don't feel guilty for using an ad blocker because, without it, YouTube frequently serves ads for dubious financial products or misrepresented mobile applications.
+These ads are neither relevant nor accurately portrayed, making uBlock Origin a crucial tool in avoiding such content.

 While uBlock Origin effectively blocks ads served by YouTube, there are also ads integrated directly into the content by creators.
 Sponsor Block is a community-driven extension that automatically skips these sponsored segments, as well as pre-rolls, intros, and outros, in YouTube videos.
 It relies on crowdsourced data to identify and skip sponsorships, ads, and product placements, providing a seamless viewing experience.